 Course by tag

-Taking the beautiful city of Utrecht as a starting point, this course will offer you the opportunity to step into history.
+This course will offer you the opportunity to step into history.
 This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century, will help you to understand the many social, historical, religious and cultural factors that came to shape modern Europe.
+This course provides an overview of the political, socio-economic, and cultural developments that shaped Europe throughout the 20th century and the first decades of the 21th century.
+This will mainly be done by looking through the prism of European integration and the evolution and current challenges of the European Union across different policy fields.

 The European Union (EU) is a political partnership between 27 democratic European countries.
 With a population of about 450 million, it has become a major player in global politics.
 In this course, the European Union is the main object of study.
 You will be introduced to the Union's history, institutional structures, current aims and future challenges.
 Lecturers will elaborate on the historical background and the various stages of integration.

 Have you ever wondered what makes Europeans ‘European’?
 During this course you will uncover the answers while staying in the beautiful medieval city of Utrecht.
-You will uncover Europe’s cultural pluralism and examine its varied identities that still exist today.
-Even though the majority of European countries is progressively collaborating on an economic and political level, each of Europe’s countries and peoples still carry their own distinctive cultures, languages, political views, religions, and traditions.
+You will explore Europe’s cultural pluralism and examine its varied identities that still exist today.
+Even though the majority of European countries are progressively collaborating on an economic and political level, each of Europe’s countries and peoples still have their own distinctive cultures, languages, political views, religions, and traditions.
 Overall, this course offers an introduction to Europe, a continent of great diversity.